grapesfrog/GAI-is-going-well/README.md

 Note August 8th 2025:  With original content creators battling AI as you will know if you read the monthly updates , it's becoming increasingly difficult to share content that isn't behind a paywall or requires you to subscribe .
 I read or at least scan everything I share but equally I don't want to sign up to a bazillion  more newsletters that fill up my mail box .
 So I will miss stories that I would normally have shared due to this continuing enshitification of the internet!

-Note: 14th December 2025: Adding to the issues noted in August was the increasing AI slopification & the decision was made to not continue updating this curated collection.
+Note: 14th December 2025: Adding to the issues noted in August was the increasing AI slopification.
+In addition the issues identified were very repetitive &  the failure of most mitigations being effective for more than a few days was depressing.
+So the decision was made to not continue updating this curated collection.
 There are some great sources referenced though and I hope if you have been a regular reader you have identified some that resonate.
 Go support them

 The most recent articles are added to the top of each list.